Disarming the Jealousy Complex

 4. Follow the self-correcting motivation of simple jealousy.
 Be more compassionate, supportive, cooperative, and loving.
 Be mindful of the assets your partner brings to the relationship.
 Think of what you can do at this moment to make your relationship stronger.

 Over time, this determined effort to strengthen your relationship will alleviate much of complex jealousy.
-But if it has become a habit, i.e., a conditioned response to feeling inadequate or unlovable, you may need a course in core value and emotional reconditioning (CompassionPower) or focused psychotherapy to make significant changes.
+But if it has become a habit, i.e., a conditioned response to feeling inadequate or unlovable, you may need a course in core value and emotional reconditioning (CompassionPower) or focused psychotherapy to make significant change.